 Will there be opportunities to hear from successful farmers?

 We usually invite at least two farmers to present about their farm operations and start-up experience during the webinars, so students are exposed to two different farmer perspectives and can directly ask them lots of questions.
 Where possible, we also incorporate videos of farmers into the course.
 A few of our instructors are also farmers - check out the instructor bio section of each course description page to learn more about their expertise.

 What is the cancellation policy for your courses?

 If there are fewer than 10 people registered for a course 7 days before the first webinar, we will notify all registrants by email and offer the option to transfer registration to a different course OR receive a full refund.

 What is the refund policy if I need to cancel my registration?

-We offer a 30-day money-back guarantee, which means if you need to cancel or are unhappy with your course anytime up to 30 days after the course start date, we will give you a full refund.
+We offer a 7-day money-back guarantee, which means if you need to cancel or are unhappy with your course anytime in the first week after you start your course, we will give you a full refund.